Ask SAPIENS is a series that offers a glimpse into the magazine’s inner workings.

 In the last few weeks, major media organizations have made the decision to capitalize Black in recognition of the significance, as the Associated Press (AP) wrote, of “an essential and shared sense of history, identity and community among people who identify as Black.”
 The AP Stylebook, The Chicago Manual of Style, The New York Times, The Washington Post, the Los Angeles Times, and numerous other news organizations have announced this change.
 For most, it’s a deeply considered decision that is also reflective of the mission of the Black Lives Matter movement, which is working to create “a world free of anti-Blackness, where every Black person has the social, economic, and political power to thrive.”

 In the past, SAPIENS only capitalized Black upon an author’s request.
 Now we join with these other organizations and adopt this change to our magazine’s standard style.
-(We also will capitalize White and other historical “race”-based terms that are still in use, in contradiction to AP’s recent decision.)
+(We also will capitalize White, except in references to white supremacy and white nationalism, and other historical “race”-based terms that are still in use, in contradiction to AP’s recent decision.)

 We recognize that in the U.S.—where our publication is based—and around the world, the term “Black,” although it originated in racist systems of the past, has become about self-determination and community.
 Alongside the increasing use of the term, the capitalization of Black has had its own trajectory and proponents.
 Many in the Black diaspora and beyond have been capitalizing the term for decades.
 In June, Sarah Glover, the former president of the National Association of Black Journalists (NABJ), wrote the AP and other news organizations to request they capitalize Black in references to people and the Black community.